akvelon/DnA_accelerators/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md

 Expansion service image must be supplied with all the dependencies that are used in Python part of the pipeline.
 If these imports are available in `pip`, we can include them directly in `Dockerfile`, otherwise we can copy the package source to the image and install it directly with `setup.py`.

-To start an expansion service for loading custom PTransform with RunInference, you need to:

 ### Pipeline

 All the stuff needed to run the service locally or on cloud is located in `./pipeline`: